w6ipa/go-elecraft/README.md

 You can position the cursor where ever you want the dictation to start, using the space bar to move a page down, arrows to move up, down, and righ/left.
 Because space is automatically inserted by the keyer, timing is critical, specially for comma and period.
 The pro-sign BT advance the cursor by one if you need to - however, your keyboard arrows work too.
 This would be specially useful if you are using a justified text with multiple spaces which you cannot do with the keyer.

+If using a KXPA100 or PX3/P3 in combination with the KX2/3 - use the buffered mode (-b).